- Why did the student register to take this test on a day or time that is different than the rest of the class?

 Students are instructed to schedule their accommodated tests at the same time that the rest of the class is taking the test.
 If they are not able to, they must speak with their professors prior to scheduling their test.
 If the student registers for a different time and you did not give approval, you may let us know that the time in unacceptable and we will contact the student to let them know that they must follow up with you.

-If a student approaches you to request an alternate time, the following are considered acceptable reasons to request an alternate time by the Disability Services office and Testing Services.
+If a student approaches you to request an alternate time, the following are considered acceptable reasons to request an alternate time by Accessibility Resources and Testing Services.
 If the student requests an alternate time for reasons other than these, you may honor that request at your descretion:

-- The test is being given on a Tuesday or Thursday evening.
-Testing Services closes at 5pm on Tuesdays and Thursdays, so we do ask that you work with us to allow the student to test during our business hours.
-We are open evenings on Mondays, Wednesdays and Fridays.
+- The test is being given on an evening we are not available.
+Testing Services hours of operation may be different from the time the test is given to the class, so we do ask that you work with us to allow the student to test during our business hours.
+We are open Monday - Friday, 8:00 am - 8:00 pm.
 You may, alternatively, choose to provide the accommodations yourself (for example, have the student test in a separate room with a TA and give extra time).

-- If a student misses an exam due to their disability and requests a make up, you may contact the Disability Services office at 556-6823 to confirm that the absense was disability related or for assistance in determining if this request is appropriate.
+- If a student misses an exam due to their disability and requests a make up, you may contact Accessibility Resources at 556-6823 to confirm that the absense was disability related or for assistance in determining if this request is appropriate.

-A student must be registered with the Disability Services office to utilize our services.
-The student will bring you an accommodation form that originates from the Disability Services office describing their accommodations, and will request your signature on that form.
+A student must be registered with Accessibility Resources to utilize our services.
+The student will bring you an accommodation form that originates from Accessibility Resources describing their accommodations, and will request your signature on that form.
 They are also instructed to discuss their test accommodations with you at that time to ensure that you both understand the process for testing.

 When it is time to register for a test, the student will do so online at: https://webapps.uc.edu/TestingServices/.
-Here, students pick which day and time they will take their tests.
 Once their registration is complete, an email confirmation is sent to the student and an email is sent to the professor of the course confirming that they have a student testing with our offices.
 This email includes a link to the Accommodated Test Instruction form, which will need to be completed by the professor and sent to our offices at firstname.lastname@example.org , or printed out and sent as a hard copy with the exam.
 This form provides us with the information needed to proctor the student’s test and return the materials to the professor.
 The day of the test the student will need to arrive approximately 10 minutes prior to the test start time with photo ID (UC ID is acceptable).

 Our office uses the cover sheet to determine how much time the class gets and what materials are allowed for the test.
 We use this information and the student’s accommodations to determine what the length and environment of their test will be.
+We request the window of time in which the student is permitted to take this test (Please note: students are given a 20 minute grace period past the latest time they may take their test.)
 The form is crucial for properly proctoring the student’s exam.
 It also informs us of how you would like the test returned to you.